jalla01/hds5210-2022/Fall Midterm/feedback.md

 _Details on the grading criteria for the midterm can be found on [Canvas](https://canvas.slu.edu/courses/28045/rubrics/23671)._

 Overall, nicely done.
-There were a couple of minor errors in the code and a few note on good programming practices I've included below.
+There were a few notes on good programming practices I've included below.

+Unfortunately Step 4 was missing entirely.
+Was that on purpose or by mistake?